Looking for a getaway from the city and the perfect day trip from Barcelona?

-His father sent him to Madrid in the 1920s to study Fine Arts and there is where he met other contemporary Spanish artists of his time like famous movie director Luis Buñuel and writer Federico García Lorca with whom he collaborated extensively throughout his career.
+His father sent him to Madrid in the 1920s to study Fine Arts and there is where he met other contemporary Spanish artists of his time like movie director Luis Buñuel and poet Federico García Lorca with whom he collaborated extensively throughout his career.

-From the 30s, Cubism, Impressionism and Futurism were well behind and he was a established Surrealist painter.
+From the 30s, Cubism, Impressionism and Futurism were well behind and he was an established Surrealist painter.
 Some of his most famous and acclaimed works were from that period.
 The well-known “The Persistence of Memory” with the abstract and melting clocks, were painted then.

 This is a museum that was built and designed by him as his home town paid him homage so he was involved in its creation before it opened in 1970, 14 years before he died.
-Dali spent his last years between the house in Portlligat, Pubol Castle, where he was appointed Marquis of Pubol by the Spanish King Juan Carlos I and his home in Figueres.
+Dali spent his last years between the house in Portlligat, Pubol Castle, where he was appointed Marquis of Pubol by the Spanish King Juan Carlos I, and his home in Figueres.